zytedata/web-snap/README.md

 What it means is you can't capture Youtube, Vimeo, or Spotify pages.
 (YET? or never?)<br>
 This limitation may change in the future, but it's not the primary goal of the project.

-Read my article that compares WARC, rrWeb and recorded: https://crlf.link/log/entries/220803-web-snap/
+Read my article that compares WARC, rrWeb and "recorded": https://crlf.link/log/entries/220803-web-snap/